6-step process for handling supplier security according to ISO 27001

 As you probably noticed from the above process, it is quite difficult to develop a one-size-fits-all checklist for checking the security of a supplier – rather, you should use this process to figure out for yourself what is the most appropriate approach to protect your most valuable information.

-Click here to see an example of Supplier Security Policy.
+Click here to see a free preview of the Supplier Security Policy template.